Paul was a student at the University of Wisconsin in the 60s and also served in the Navy during America's involvement in the Vietnam War.

 The six keys to recent Wisconsin Badgers football success have been the following:

 Before Athletic Director Pat Richter hired Barry Alvarez as head coach in 1990, Wisconsin had very little success in recruiting good high school players from outside of the state.
-Worse yet, the Badgers were losing a lot of their good high school prospects to out of state Big Ten schools.
+Worse yet, the Badgers were losing a lot of their good high school prospects to out-of-state Big Ten schools.
 I remember watching the University of Michigan playing in the Rose Bowl in 1990 and finding out that the U of M's starting All-American left guard was from a small town in Wisconsin not far from where I grew up and went to school.
 Upon hearing his name, Dean Dingman, it brought back memories of me playing football against his old man in 1961.
 This kid went out of state to Michigan because the Badgers were awful at the time and Michigan was a perennial powerhouse.
 After Alvarez was hired, I remember him saying that the first thing he would do was to encircle the state of Wisconsin and not let in-state blue-chip players get away to out-of-state schools.
 Alvarez also started to actively recruit players from outside of the state, specifically concentrating on the Philadelphia and New Jersey areas.
 In the past 20 years, the Badgers have had very good success recruiting from outside the state of Wisconsin.
-All-American and Heisman winner Ron Dayne was from New Jersey, and I believe the 2013 Heisman winner fourth runner-up, Montee Ball, is from Missouri.
+All-American and Heisman winner Ron Dayne was from New Jersey, and I believe the 2013 Heisman winner's fourth runner-up, Montee Ball, is from Missouri.
 Alvarez's philosophy of circling the wagons has worked because most of Wisconsin's top linemen of today are from in-state as well as skill players such as running backs and receivers.

 Athletic Director Pat Richter hired Barry Alvarez because he had coached defense with Lou Holtz at a winning Notre Dame University program.
 Although Alvarez only had a 1-10 record in 1990 his first year as head coach, he started to recruit good players from both inside and outside the state of Wisconsin. in 1992 when I saw the Badgers play and beat a 12th ranked Ohio State team, I knew Wisconsin had turned the corner.
 The next year Wisconsin won the Big Ten title and went to the Rose Bowl.
 During Alvarez's 16 years as coach, Wisconsin's overall bowl record was 8-3, and attendance at Camp Randall Stadium increased dramatically.
 Alvarez also coached 59 NFL draft choices, including nine first-round draft picks.
 More importantly, Alvarez hired good coaching assistants during his coaching years.